 set board-failover-tolerance <tolerance>

-<tollerance> can be 0 or 1.
+<tollerance> can be from 0 to 3.
 A tolerance of 0 (the default) means that if a single module fails in the primary FortiGate-7000, a failover occurs and the FortiGate-7000 with the fewest failed modules becomes the new primary FortiGate-7000.
-A failover tolerance of 1 means that both modules must fail before a failover occurs.
+Higher failover tolerances mean that more module failures must occur before a failover occurs.

 You can use the